We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • specialist health services, such as mental health, disability, and drug and alcohol

-• Māori health practitioners.
+• Māori and Pacific health practitioners.

 Policy: Sharing information